IEvenchik/IEvenchik/README.md

 ## What engineering teams can expect from me as a Product Owner
 * I will set aggressive goals and ask a lot from you; I expect to negotiate scope to achieve a sustainable pace of delivery.
 * I will always have your back: our failures are MY failures; our successes are YOUR successes.
 * I am not technical by nature, but I am infinitely curious.
-I will ask you stupid questions until I can explain the problem and solution in my own words.
+I will ask you clarifying questions until I can explain the problem and solution in my own words.
 * I will share both positive and negative feedback from our customers so we can all have empathy and compassion as we design build our products.